-What if ... there were a solution for malnutrition in Africa, that is not harmful to the environment and that offers income to women and young people with few resources?
-ICCO sees enormous potential in a new value chain that is based on a climate-resistant, input-efficient and protein-rich source of food: crickets!
+What if … there were a solution for malnutrition in Africa, that is not harmful to the environment and that offers income to women and young people with few resources?
+ICCO sees enormous potential in the value chain that is based on a climate-resistant, input-efficient and protein-rich source of food: crickets!

 Worldwide, 812 million people, mainly women and children, suffer from malnutrition.
 In addition, as many as 2 billion people have a shortage of the most important vitamins and minerals.
 While the demand for food is growing, large-scale forms of conventional agriculture and animal husbandry put pressure on the environment.
 Scientists acknowledge that population growth and climate change demand a transformation of the global food system.